(918) 250-7663

 Check Shingles, Flashing, and Roof Valleys

-• Shingles: Look for cracks, curling, or missing pieces.
-Any of these could mean your roof needs attention before the colder weather sets in.
+• Shingles: Look for cracked, curling, or missing pieces.
+These are signs your roof needs attention before the cold sets in.

 When to Call a Professional Roofer